majesticrock/phd/README.md

 # Code for Collective Excitations in Correlated Quantum Materials

-This repository contains the code used for the mean-field calculations, collective-mode analyses, and plotting workflows behind the thesis and publications listed below.
+Computing spectral functions is a demanding task.
+Here, the iterated equations of motion scheme is used to address the issue.
+Employing the method involves calculating various commutators and the reduction of high-order expectation values to computable bilinear expressions using Wick's theorem.
+This daunting task is handled by the [symbolic_operators](PhdUtility/symbolic_operators/README.md) sublibrary located in `PhdUtility`.

+The algorithms derived in [Ref.
+1](https://doi.org/10.1103/PhysRevB.109.205153) and [Ref.
+4](https://doi.org/10.48550/arXiv.2605.20059) are implemented in the [iEoM](PhdUtility/iEoM/README.md) sublibrary also located in `PhdUtility`.

+The sublibrary [utility](PhdUtility/utility/README.md) (also located in `PhdUtility`) contains various functionality that is reused throughout the projects.

+The `cpp` directory contains the three applications that employ the aforementioned libraries to evaluate the spectra of collective excitations in different systems.

+The `plot_examples` directory contains a few example scripts for plotting the results using matplotlib in python.

+The computationally demanding parts of the code are written in C++.

 The root of this project gives the basic structure and workflow, while the detailed instructions, and execution notes live in the corresponding subdirectories.

 ## Basic workflow